UOW-Computing/Emperor/README.md

 ### Moderation

-- `ticket create`: Creates a channel exculsive to the ticket creater and staff members
+- `ticket create`: Creates a channel exclusive to the ticket creater and staff members
 - `ticket close`: Closes a ticket channel

 ### General